The git add command for beginners

 What does the git add command do?

-Git will not include every updated or edited file in a project in a commit.
+Git does not include every updated or edited file in a project in a commit.
 Git only includes files explicitly added to its staging index through the git add command.
 This is why issuing the git add command is often referred to as ‘staging a file’ or ‘adding a file to the index.’

 How does the git add command work?

-That’s where the git add command comes in.
 The git add command tells Git to include the updated state of a specific file the next time an explicit commit operation is performed.

 git index location